Goldman eyes deals to boost consumer banking unit: sources

 To do so, Mr Solomon wants to build businesses with predictable revenues such as consumer banking and mass-market wealth management, which most of its main rivals now have.

-However, worried about the quality of loans in the middle of a recession, executives have said they slowed loan and deposit growth at Marcus.
+Worried about the quality of loans in the middle of a recession, however, executives have said they slowed loan and deposit growth at Marcus.

 It is expected to stick with a target to achieve US$125 billion of deposits over the same period, anticipating that market conditions will improve, the sources said.
 Total deposits were US$96 billion at the end of third quarter.